-We are looking for a creative and strategic thinker with experience of working in a digital communications role, who can hit the ground running.
-You will have excellent written and verbal communication skills, experience of managing a website, and using a range of social media channels including advertising and using analytics as well as an understanding of how to engage with a young audience and an enthusiasm for working with young people.
+We are looking for a creative and strategic thinker with proven experience of working in a digital communications role.
+You will have excellent written and verbal communication skills, experience of managing a website, and using a range of social media channels including advertising and using analytics as well as an understanding of how to engage with a diverse young audience and an enthusiasm for working with young people.

 About Little Lullaby

 About The Lullaby Trust

 The Lullaby Trust provides emotional support for bereaved families, promotes expert advice on safer baby sleep and raises awareness of sudden infant death syndrome (SIDS).

 We are committed to supporting research to understand why babies die suddenly and unexpectedly and to find out more about how to reduce the risk of these tragic deaths.